cfw-guide/ios.cfw.guide/docs/en_US/jailbreak/installing-unc0ver.md

 ::: tip

-If you wish to use a more modern package manager, continue to <router-link to="/installing-sileo">Installing Sileo</router-link>
+If you wish to use a more modern package manager, continue to the following depending on your iOS version:

+- If you are on iOS 12 or later, continue to <router-link to="/installing-sileo">Installing Sileo</router-link>
+- If you are on iOS 11, continue to <router-link to="/installing-zebra">Installing Zebra</router-link>

 :::